hyunkyu-Park/66DaysOfData.R2/README.md

 __Day 47__

 ㆍ Implemented the codes following the 'deep learning for all season 2 lecture' to compare tensorflow codes by version
 https://github.com/hyunkyu-Park/Deep-Learning-For-All/blob/main/Simple_Linear_Regression.ipynb

+__Day 48__

+ㆍ Deep learning for all season 1 lecture 8
+ㆍ What if we have 3 inputs in regression?
+We need to figure out 'W' value for each input andit would produce three 'w' values.
+ㆍ Advantages of using matrices.